Greenhouse Gas Emissions

 How was this 28% reduction achieved?

-Since 2015, Yale has built and/or renovated a large quantity of high-performance space in support of the university’s academic mission and aligned with the university’s sustainability goals.
+Yale has made significant investments in energy-conservation projects and operational modifications to infrastructure to reduce energy use, energy costs, and greenhouse gas emissions.
+Since 2015, Yale has built and renovated a large quantity of campus spaces to make them more environmentally sustainable in support of the university’s academic mission and sustainability goals.

-Our reductions were supplemented by the purchase and retirement of carbon offsets.
 Learn more about carbon offsets and Yale’s approach to them.

 How can you help?